MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-photos.md

 4. **Airtap** or say the **Snap** voice command to take a picture of the asset with the spatial markup.
 The photo will preview for several seconds and then be saved to Common Data Service.
 ![Screenshot of the camera mode enabled in Remote Assist.](./media/06.10-photo-ready.png "Remote Assist")

 Any existing photo can be selected in the asset view to preview in the HoloLens environment.
-If the current sign in user took the photo, they can also delete that photo in the preview window.
+If the current user took the photo, they can also delete that photo in the preview window.

 > [!NOTE]
-> Captured photos are saved both locally to the HoloLens and to Common Data Service (CDS) where they are viewable from the Remote Assist web app.
+> Captured photos are saved both locally to the HoloLens and to Common Data Service (CDS) where they're viewable from the Remote Assist web app.

 ## Next steps